Skin Horse

 Skin Horse was a webcomic written by Shaenon K. Garrity and Jeffrey Channing Wells, and drawn by Garrity.
 The storylines centered around the misadventures of the staff of a little-known government agency working on "Project Skin Horse".
 The strip started on December 31, 2007 and ended on June 26, 2022, and was updated every day of the week (although the Sunday updates consisted of fan art, sketches, and background).
-Skin Horse is part of Webcomics Nation, where it is free to read.
+Skin Horse was part of the now-defunct webcomic hosting platform Webcomics Nation, where it was free to read.
 It is also syndicated on GoComics, where the past month's updates are free to read, with further archives available to subscribers.

 About

 "Project Skin Horse” was a secret Federal government agency, a non-human advocacy bureau responsible for rescuing and resettling non-human sapient beings created by mad scientists.
 For example, in the "Cowardly Lion" story arc, a lion augmented with human intelligence was roaming loose in a zoo.
-Skin Horse field operatives subdued, transportd, and resettled the lion in a sanctuary for sapient large cats.
+Skin Horse field operatives subdued, transported, and resettled the lion in a sanctuary for sapient large cats.
 The rescued sapient beings were referred to as "clients".
 With the exception of the character Tip, the employees of the agency were themselves rescued former clients.
 An informal name for the organization was "Black Ops Social Services".
 They tended to cross paths with a rival black ops military research organization known as "Anasigma".

 Unlike Garrity's earlier comic, Narbonic, mad scientists did not play a central role.
 Rather, their monstrous creations did.

 Although the strip was conceived by and was drawn by Garrity, she and Wells co-wrote and brainstormed ideas together, with some scripts written by Garrity and others by Wells.

 The title was taken from a character name in the 1922 children's book The Velveteen Rabbit, where one passage reads: "'Real isn't how you are made,' said the Skin Horse, 'It's a thing that happens to you ...
 Then you become Real.'"